 Figure 4.
 Superheated steam injection into the neutralizer

-The accident occurred due to unsafe plant operations including poor maintenance and inadequate employee training.
+Exponent was retained to investigate the cause of the explosion.
+Exponent determined that the accident occurred due to unsafe plant operations including poor maintenance and inadequate employee training.
 Specifically, during the shutdown period, the pH of the neutralizer vessel contents dropped to an unusually low level and leaks in other equipment led to the introduction of chloride ions that catalyzed the final reaction.
 Unaware that the 18,000 gallon-capacity neutralizer vessel was in a highly acidic and contaminated condition, Terra employees injected superheated steam to try to keep the vessel contents from freezing due to the winter cold.
 The energy from injected superheated steam led to the runaway chemical reaction of the sensitized ammonium nitrate solution and resulted in the subsequent explosive detonations.

-Figures 5 and 6.
+Figure 5. and 6.
 Exponent tests

 McGoran B, Reza A, et al. Evaluation of a chemical plant explosion and lessons learned.
 The 1994 detonations at the Terra Industries ammonium nitrate plant.
 Proceedings, 2006 Annual Meeting of the Chinese Mechanical Engineering Society and 1st Annual Meeting of the Chinese Academy of Engineering, Mechanics and Transportation Engineering Division, pp. 252–257, 2006.